1. Battery Energy Storage Manufacturing Capacity is Growing Fast

 - LG Chem (Poland)

 All in all, global capacity for energy storage is expected to reach 8.6 GW/ 21.6 GWh by 2022, enough to power to electrify roughly 6 million homes.

 2. Lithium-ion is Becoming the Technology of Choice for Solar-based ESS

 For solar panels, lithium-ion battery powered energy storage is the technology of choice today.
 The growth of the EV market has contributed to greatly improving li-ion technologies in recent years.
-As a result, The prices for Lithium-based batteries are steadily declining by 8% on an annual basis (the average price of batteries has dropped 80% since 2010), making solar + storage projects more investment-friendly.
+As a result, The prices for Lithium-based batteries are steadily declining by 8% on an annual basis, making solar + storage projects more investment-friendly.

 As it stands, li-ion batteries comprise 98.8% of the battery / energy storage market share.
 Nevertheless, promising technologies such as flow battery (developed by NASA) and fuel cell are poised to scale-up and offer alternative storage solutions sometime in the near future.

 3. Asia is On Track to Become the World Leader in Energy Storage

 Samsung SDI and LG Chem are regarded as market leaders in ESS / li-ion battery manufacturing, with BYD coming in close behind.
 Samsung SDI’s joint venture with an inverter manufacturer Sungrow in 2016 has further solidified the Korean company’s top position with 38% market share in the sector, while Tesla announced big plans for energy storage in the latest conference call (such as the 1GWh ESS project in Australia).
 Meanwhile, European company Leclanché is planning on targeting the Indian ESS market through a JV with Exide Industries.